 d. when a doctor is not providing any treatment, etc.

-If you feel the medical treatment provided by the employer is unreasonable or you are not being provided treatment, call Platt Law Firm at 515-278-1522 for a FREE consultation regarding your alternate medical care rights.
+If you feel the medical treatment provided by the employer is unreasonable or you are not being provided treatment, call Platt Law Firm at 515-278-1522 for a FREE consultation regarding your alternate medical care rights and worker compensation settlements.
+Learn more how to use your own doctor for workers compensation in Iowa.

 The above discussion contains information about general workers’ compensation law application in Iowa.
 The above information is not meant to be and should not be taken as legal advice.
 Your individual case is unique and may have factors that do not apply to the above discussion.